-BMP # Best Management Practice(s) Key Features Responsible Party(ies) Timing Monitoring and Reporting Requirements Regulating or Permitting Agency BMP-1 Conformance with Applicable Design Standards and Building Codes The Authority will ensure that the standards, guidelines, and codes (the most current applicable version at the time of implementation), which establish minimum design criteria and construction requirements for levees, pipelines, excavations and shoring, pumping stations, dams, grading, foundations, bridges, access roads, structures, and other facilities, will be followed by the project engineers, where applicable, in the design of Project facilities and will be included as minimum standards in the construction specifications.
+BMP# Best Management Practice(s) Key Features Responsible Party(ies) Timing Monitoring and Reporting Requirements Regulating or Permitting Agency BMP-1 Conformance with Applicable Design Standards and Building Codes The Authority will ensure that the standards, guidelines, and codes (the most current applicable version at the time of implementation), which establish minimum design criteria and construction requirements for levees, pipelines, excavations and shoring, pumping stations, dams, grading, foundations, bridges, access roads, structures, and other facilities, will be followed by the project engineers, where applicable, in the design of Project facilities and will be included as minimum standards in the construction specifications.
 The project engineers will follow standards, guidelines, and code requirements that are legally mandated.
-Proposed design standards include, but may not be limited to the following: Reservoir Roads and Bridges American Association of State Highway and Transportation Officials (AASHTO) "A Policy on Geometric Design of Highways and Streets" 2018, 7th edition AASHTO Load and Resistance Factor Design (IRFD) Bridge Design Specifications, 8th edition California Department of Transportation (Caltrans) California Amendments to the AASHTO LAFD Bridge Design Specifications) Caltrans Seismic Design Criteria (SDC) 2.0.
-ARS curve Caltrans Seismic Design Criteria (SDC) 2.0.
-ARS curve Caltrans Highway Design Manual (HDM), 6th Edition Colusa and Glenn County Standards (described in Appendix 2C).
-Conveyance Pipelines and Maintenance-of-Way Association Manual for Railway Engineering and Maintenance-of-Way Association Manual for Railway Engineering, volume 2, Chapter 9, Seismic Design for Railway Structures, 2008.
-American Concrete Institute (ACI) 350 for hydraulic structures, including building slabs and foundations AWWA Steel Pipe Guide for Design and Installation (M11) 5th Edition.
-AWWA C200-05.
-AWWA M11 Chapters 6, 8, 9, 12, 13.
-AWWA C205, C207, C208, C214, 216, C217, C219, C222.
-AWWA M11 Chapters 6 Authority Design engineers Construction contractors • Prior to and during construction The Authority will review all Project facility designs to ensure the standards, guidelines, and codes listed above are included where appropriate.
+Proposed design standards include, but may not be limited to the following: • Reservoir Roads and Bridges • American Association of State Highway and Transportation Officials (AASHTO) "A Policy on Geometric Design of Highways and Streets" 2018, 7th edition • AASHTO Load and Resistance Factor Design (IRFD) Bridge Design Specifications, 8th edition • Callifornia Department of Transportation (Caltrans) California Amendments to the AASHTO LRFD Bridge Design Specifications) • Caltrans' Seismic Design Criteria (SDC) 2.0.
+ARS curve • Caltrans Seismic Design Criteria, Version 2.0.
+April 2019 • Caltrans Highway Design Manual (HDM), 6th Edition • Colusa and Glenn County Standards (described in Appendix 2C). • Conveyance Pipelines and Manifold • American Railway Engineering and Maintenance-of-Way Association Manual for Railway Engineering, Volume 2, Chapter 9, Seismic Design for Railway Structures, 2008. • American Roncrete Institute (ACI) 350 for hydraulic structures • ACI 318 for miscellaneous, non-hydraulic, concrete structures, including building slabs and foundations • American Water Works Association (AWWA) Concrete Pressure Pipe (M9) 3rd Edition. • AWWA Steel Pipe Guide for Design and Installation (M11) 5th Edition. • AWWA C200-05. • AWWA M11 Chapters 6, 8, 9, 12, 13. • AWWA C205, C207, C208, C214, 216, C217, C219, C222. • AWWA M15 Ashue and SME 16, 30 A SME 16, 30 And Authority Design engineers Construction contractors Prior to and during construction The Authority will review all Project facility designs to ensure the standards, guidelines, and codes listed above are included where appropriate.
 The Authority will ensure that the identified design standards are treated as the minimum standard for design and construction, unless more stringent requirements are enacted or promulgated.
 Project engineers will provide all draft and final Project facility designs to the Authority for review.
 A seismic monitoring array will be designed and implemented as part of the Project to monitor site seismic activity, including identifying any increase in seismicity rate that could be attributed to potential reservoir triggered seismicity (RTS) Department of Water Resources, Division of Safety of Dams U.S. Army Corps of Engineers (USACE) Central Valley Flood Protection Board (CVFPB)